MongoDB (Replica Set)

 | **Secret Store** | Optional | Credential store location; defaults to none (credentials are stored in StrongDM resource configuration); learn more about [Secret Store](#secret-store-options) options |

-| **Username** | Required | Username to utilize when connecting to this datasource; displays when Secret Store integration is not configured for your organization or when StrongDM serves as the secret store |
+| **Username** | Optional | Username to utilize when connecting to this datasource; displays when Secret Store integration is not configured for your organization or when StrongDM serves as the secret store; Required for username/password authentication |

-| **Password** | Required | Password for the user connecting to this datasource; displays when Secret Store integration is not configured for your organization or when StrongDM serves as the secret store |
+| **Password** | Optional | Password for the user connecting to this datasource; displays when Secret Store integration is not configured for your organization or when StrongDM serves as the secret store; Required for username/password authentication |

-| **Username (path)** | Required | Path to the secret in your Secret Store location (for example, `path/to/credential?key=optionalKeyName` where key argument is optional); required when using a non-StrongDM Secret Store type |
+| **Username (path)** | Required | Path to the secret in your Secret Store location (for example, `path/to/credential?key=optionalKeyName` where key argument is optional); required when using a non-StrongDM Secret Store type for username/password authentication |

-| **Password (path)** | Required | Path to the secret in your Secret Store location (for example, `path/to/credential?key=optionalKeyName` where key argument is optional); required when using a non-StrongDM Secret Store type |
+| **Password (path)** | Required | Path to the secret in your Secret Store location (for example, `path/to/credential?key=optionalKeyName` where key argument is optional); required when using a non-StrongDM Secret Store type for username/password authentication |

 | **Replica Set** | Optional | The name of the MongoDB replica set, which can be found in the Web UI or your shard prefix |